annan92419/learning-pytorch/README.md

 # learning-something-new
-my journey to become an NLP engineer and researcher.
+my journey to become a Deep Learning researcher.